Serena1014/gnn-music-recommender/README.md

-# GNN Music Recommender System
+# Graph Neural Networks for Recommender Systems

-**A Extended Research Project Report submitted to the University of Manchester for the degree of MSc Data Science in the Faculty of Humanities**
+**An Extended Research Project Report submitted to the University of Manchester for the degree of MSc Data Science in the Faculty of Humanities**

 ## Project Overview